fe-data/fe-docs/docs/getting-started/overview.rst

 - How many tickets can be ordered in a single order?
 - Are user allowed to place multiple orders?
 - Do you need a seating plan?
-- Is this an sports event and do you want to use the *FE Tracking* App?
+- Is this an sports event and do you want to use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ ?
 - Is it a single event or are there multiple events eg. 1 event per day for a series of days?
 - Do you need an passe-partout (access to all events for a reduced price)?
 - Are there different access-rights for some tickets.
 Eg. all tickets are scanned at the main-entrance but some ticket types (fi.
 Backstage) have ‘Backstage’ access and can be scanned at the Backstage-entrance.
+Or for sports events, a scan at the start of the route, several scans along the route as checkpoints and a scan at the end.
 - Design the email the user receives after a successful order (see `example <../usage/events.html#email-tab>`_)?
 - Create a “*Thank you for your purchase*” page (See `thank you example <#thank-you-page>`_ below).
 - Do you need more information from the user during ordering.
 Normally only the name and emailaddress are needed.
 Be very careful adding too many fields, as users tend to bailout if they see a huge list of mandatory fields.